 International Secretariat

-The International Secretariat for the Sustainable Water Future Programme (Water Future) has been established in Brisbane, Australia.
-It is hosted by Griffith University and is supported by its’ nodes, Water-Future Australia and Water-Future Canada, each comprised of a consortium of leading universities and organisations, respectively.
+The International Secretariat is managed by the Executive Director, Professor Anik Bhaduri.
+It is supported by its nodes, Water-Future Australia and Water-Future Canada, each comprising a consortium of leading universities and organisations.

 The International Secretariat is further responsible for the dissemination of outcomes and results of the Programme’s activities.
 Staff members represent the programme at important scientific and programmatic meetings, lobbying and initiating new activities and partnerships and fostering research activities.
 Equally important, the International Secretariat serves the governing body of Water Future, namely The Planning Committee, and also attends to the Scientific Committee through the coordination and implementation of decisions.

-In collaboration with the Working Groups and its broader network of scientists, the International Secretariat is responsible for attracting third party funds and preparing research proposals.
+In collaboration with the Working Groups and its broader network of scientists, the International Secretariat is responsible for attracting third-party funds and preparing research proposals.
 Communication and outreach activities for the programme are concentrated within the International Secretariat, which also supports selected activities of the projects in this realm.
 It’s main responsibility is to provide services of crosscutting interest for the entire programme.

 Anik Bhaduri